mahmoud/sedimental/entries/remap.md

 sure to profile and optimize.
 It's not a question of if isinstance+ABC is slow, it's which pragmatic alternative passes tests while being faster.

-TODO Examples:

-  * sort all lists
-  * normalize all keys
-  * convert all dicts to OrderedDicts
-  * drop all Nones

 ## Remap design principles